DBCLS

 Summary

-TogoMCP is a comprehensive Model Context Protocol (MCP) server that provides LLM agents with seamless access to a vast ecosystem of life sciences databases.
-Developed by the Database Center for Life Science (DBCLS), TogoMCP integrates over 20 major biological and biomedical databases, offering researchers a powerful toolkit for cross-database queries, data integration, and knowledge discovery.
+TogoMCP is a comprehensive Model Context Protocol (MCP) server developed by DBCLS that provides LLM agents with seamless access to a vast ecosystem of life sciences databases.
+It integrates over 20 major biological and biomedical databases, enabling AI assistants like Claude, ChatGPT, and Gemini to help researchers query, explore, and integrate complex biological data using natural language.

 Usage Examples